 Maybe you haven’t murdered anyone, but have you ever lied?
 Gossiped?
 Wished you had someone else’s house, beauty, influence, or exotic vacations?
 Had unforgiveness in your heart or struggled with lustful thoughts?
-Been judgmental?
-Been passive?
-Been selfish?
+Been judgmental, passive, or selfish?
 Smudged boundaries or toed the line?
 Spent more time on Instagram, Netflix, or SportsCenter than in God’s Word?
-Griped about the maintenance of your many blessings?
 Stayed safe and comfortable instead of sharing your faith with those who desperately need it?
 Sought to please people more than Christ?
 Hello, my hand is raised on all accounts.

 For whoever keeps the whole law but stumbles at just one point is guilty of breaking all of it.
 James 2:10 NIV

-Satan fell from heaven because of his pride.
-Because he wanted to be God rather than to serve God.
-Eve ate the forbidden fruit, not because she longed for evil and wickedness, but because she saw that it was “good for food and pleasing to the eye, and also desirable for gaining wisdom” (Genesis 3:6 NIV).
-Her appetite craved autonomy—to be the god of her own world rather than trust in God’s promises.
+Eve didn’t eat the fruit because she was evil.
+Instead, she saw that it was “good for food and pleasing to the eye, and also desirable for gaining wisdom” (Genesis 3:6 NIV).
+Her appetite craved freedom—to be the god of her own world rather than trust in God’s promises.
 And if that’s not enough to get our attention, Jesus was much harder on the law-keeping Pharisees than He was on the prostitutes.

 Thousands of years of human striving has only proved to be enslaving.
 Walking in grace, on the other hand, is powerfully liberating.